DataFire/Integrations/integrations/generated/google_calendar/README.md

 ### CalendarNotification
 * CalendarNotification `object`
   * method `string`: The method used to deliver the notification.
-Possible values are:
+The possible value is:
   * type `string`: The type of notification.
 Possible values are:

 ### Channel